fit-r2lab/r2lab-demos/kube5g/README.md

 ### ssh into a pod

-Ge the name on the pod through `kubectl get pods`, then for instance, to log on the **oai-ran** pod and check the log:
+Get the name on the pod through `kubectl get pods`, then for instance, to log on the **oai-ran** pod and check the log:

 ```bash